 Treatment from a GP

-Your GP will want to find out if your hiccups are caused by a health condition or medication you're taking – treating the condition or changing your medicine should stop your hiccups.
+The GP will want to find out if your hiccups are caused by a health condition or medicine you're taking.
+Treating the condition or changing your medicine should stop your hiccups.

-If there's no obvious cause, they might be able to prescribe medicine to treat your hiccups.
-This doesn't work for everyone.
+If there's no obvious cause, they might be able to prescribe a medicine called chlorpromazine to treat your hiccups.
+This does not work for everyone.